RedHatOfficial/miq-LDAP/README.md

 Gets the value for the given LDAP entry attribute.

 This method depends on the [get_ldap_entries_attributes](#method-get_ldap_entries_attributes) method to be setting the `dialog_ldap_entries_attributes` field with a YAML value of all of the existing LDAP entry attributes to avoid having to query LDAP for the entries for mutliple dialog fields all relying on information from that entry.

+### Method: get_ldap_entries
+Returns a dynamic drop down dialog with all of the given LDAP entries using the value of the given attribute names for the drop down values and descriptions.

+### Method: validate_ldap_attributes
+Helper method if implimenters want to add in their own attribute verification before retreiving LDAP entries.

 ### Instance: get_ldap_entries_attributes
 A hidden dialog field text area should be configured with the name `ldap_entries_attributes` that calls the this instance  so that the [get_ldap_entry_attribute](#method-get_ldap_entry_attribute) method can reference the output rather then having to make multiple LDAP calls.